 - Chest, Shoulders & Triceps

 - Back & Biceps

-When workouts are use in combination, they provide you with a full body workout.
+When workouts are using in combination, they provide you with a full body workout.
 Plyometrics is an intense aerobics routine based on using own body’s resistance.
-Core synergistics focuses on strengthening various muscle groups.
-Yoga is included in the mix for strength, flexibility and balance.
+Core synergistic focuses on strengthening various muscle groups.
+Yoga is included in the mix for strength, flexibility, and balance.
 These exercises help with proper breathing to get the most out of a workout.

 Nutrition Component to P90X Workout

 Along with exercises to follow in the P90X workout schedule comes with an eating plan to follow.
 It is divided into three phases, to correspond to the three phases of the workout plan.